 The Inspire 1 Pro

-Two years in drone years is a really long time.
+The drone industry is moving forward as such a rapid pace, that everything tends to become obsolete after only 18 months.
+The exception to this rule has is the DJI Inspire 1.
 The Inspire 1 was first announced in late 2014 – months before the Phantom 3, which puts the Inspire’s age in perspective.
-Despite this, the Inspire 1 is aging gracefully and the upgraded Inspire 1 Pro is still a superb professional aerial photography and videography machine.
+Despite this, the Inspire 1 is aging gracefully and the upgraded Inspire 1 Pro is still an excellent professional aerial photography machine.
 One of the best things about the Inspire 1 series is the interchangeable camera payloads.
 As of this blog post, there are six different camera payloads available for the Inspire 1 series:

 X3 – 12MP 1/2.3″ sensor camera